Difference Between Operator Overloading & Function Overloading

 Python provides some special functions called magic functions for each operator that is automatically invoked when it is associated with that particular operator.
 For example, if we are overloading the “+” operator, the magic method __add__ is automatically invoked in which the functionalities of the + operator are defined.

 For example, we can add two integer values using the + operator.
 We can also add two string values as well.
 But, we can’t use the + operator to add an integer with a string.
-If we do so, the compiler will throw an error because it doesn’t know how to add two objects.
-But, we can define a method for this operator and then use the operator.
+If we do so, Python’s interpreter will raise a TypeError during program execution because it doesn’t know how to add two different types of objects.
+However, we can define a method for this operator and then use it.

 To define an additional task to an operator, we must specify what it means to the class to which the operator is applied.
 We can do it with the help of defining a special function, which is called the operator function.